The A Cappella Extravaganza

 “It is nothing short of a miracle that we have been able to continue,” Ruane said, "But I really have to give credit to our local community for supporting the event all of these years.
 We have 33 sponsors supporting our event, making donations in denominations ranging from $100 to $5,000 each.
 With the continued closure of the Lincoln Theater, the cost of producing this event has nearly tripled.
 Our sponsors have really stepped up to the plate the last couple of years, many of them doubling their normal contribution.”

-Returning alumni is another tradition, that continues.
-This year the semi-pro group Take Flight A Cappella includes alumni Journey Day Rhorer, Carlos Gonzalez and Ted Reynolds, and the aforementioned barbershop group Western Addition includes Jeremy Raven.
+Returning alumni is another tradition that continues.
+This year the semi-pro group Take Flight A Cappella includes alumni Journey Day Rhorer, Carlos Gonzalez and Ted Reynolds, and the barbershop group Western Addition includes Jeremy Raven.

-The full line-up of performing acts for the 2023 A Cappella Extravaganza: m-pact, Stanford University Fleet Street Singers, The UC Berkeley California Golden Overtones, Western Addition, Take Flight A Cappella, Napa High School Vocal Music Workshop, PDA (American Canyon High School) and Vintage High School Vocal Music Workshop.
+The full line-up of performing acts for the 2023 A Cappella Extravaganza is m-pact; Stanford University Fleet Street Singers; The UC Berkeley California Golden Overtones; Western Addition; Take Flight A Cappella; Napa High School Vocal Music Workshop; PDA (American Canyon High School) and Vintage High School Vocal Music Workshop.